Most Common Cast Iron Drain Pipes Problems

 You’re out of luck if your cast iron drain pipes run behind the finished walls and all you’re experiencing is an unpleasant sewer odor in the house.
 If you’ve eliminated all other possibilities for its source (one of them might be a plumbing drain vent problem discussed in other post), and you do have a cast iron drain installed – it might be cracked.

-Cast iron drain lines are expensive to repair; the material and labor rates are significantly higher that the ones for PVC piping, but some jurisdictions may simply not allow to use anything but cast iron.
+Cast iron drain lines are expensive to repair; the material and labor rates are significantly higher than the ones for PVC piping, but some jurisdictions may simply not allow to use anything but cast iron.

 Assuming that you can replace your damaged cast iron drain line with a PVC section, it’s just the matter of a few simple steps.
 But, before you start the procedure, make sure that you have a good support under the entire cast iron pipe you’ll be working on.
 When you remove the damaged section, the remaining end parts may become unsupported – and cast iron pipes are very heavy!
 Proper support is extremely important when dealing with vertical cast iron pipes – if it runs inside the wall, theoretically it should be secured with clamps and other pipes, but spending a little extra time supporting it can save you from unnecessary pain.

-- remove an old pipe section (you can use a snap cutter or a mechanical saw / Sawzall® Reciprocating Saw with a long blade – this will be the toughest part of this procedure)
+- Remove an old pipe section (you can use a snap cutter or a mechanical saw / Sawzall® Reciprocating Saw with a long blade – this will be the toughest part of this procedure)

-- cut a slightly shorter section of a PVC pipe (1” shorter than the section you’ve just removed should be enough)
+- Cut a slightly shorter section of a PVC pipe (1” shorter than the section you’ve just removed should be enough)

-- clean the pipe surface and install two so-called “transitional fittings” (it’s just a thick rubber tube with a screw clamps installed on each end) on each end of the cast iron pipe – you have to slide them or roll them back onto the cast iron pipe in order to put the new PVC section in place
+- Clean the pipe surface and install two so-called “transitional fittings” (it’s just a thick rubber tube with a screw clamps installed on each end) on each end of the cast iron pipe – you have to slide them or roll them back onto the cast iron pipe in order to put the new PVC section in place

-- slide or roll the rubber tubing back onto the PVC pipe and retighten the clamps screws with a screwdriver
+- Slide or roll the rubber tubing back onto the PVC pipe and retighten the clamps screws with a screwdriver

 This is it (at least for a straight piece)!
 However, if you have to install cast iron, you’ll most likely need a plumber $$$